CDOGS

 Current Tides is the research magazine published (first in 2014) by the Dalhousie Oceanography Student Association (DOSA).
 It contains articles written and edited by oceanography graduate students, and details their current research in a style accessible to both scientists and non-scientists.
 It is distributed to universities with a strong connection to ocean sciences, as well as to visiting scientists, and at ocean sciences related conferences and meetings.

-Current Tides Volume 5 is here!
+Current Tides Volume 6 is almost here!